-Policymakers also can utilize resources made available by federal agencies to track planning activities and become engaged in the public processes which help guide public land management in their states.
+Policymakers also can utilize resources made available by federal agencies to track planning activities and become engaged in the public processes that help guide public land management in their states.
 Available on the web, these resources provide an overview of ongoing and future planning efforts that will include opportunities to provide input on behalf of sportsmen and women.

 - BLM Land Use Planning: https://www.blm.gov/programs/planning-and-nepa/eplanning

 - USFS National Forest Management Planning Act /Planning: http://www.fs.fed.us/emc/nfma/index.htm

 Over the last four Presidential Administrations, there has been a Federal Advisory Committee dedicated to advancing the interests of hunting, recreational shooting, and wildlife conservation on USDA and DOI lands.
 Beginning in 2018, Congressional Sportsmen’s Foundation President and CEO Jeff Crane served as Chairman of the Hunting and Shooting Sports Conservation Council (HSSCC).
-The purpose of the HSSCC was to provide recommendations to the Secretaries of Agriculture and Interior on issues of importance to hunters, anglers and recreational shooters with the goal of promoting federal policy decisions that take into account the needs of the nation’s sportsmen and women.
+The purpose of the HSSCC was to provide recommendations to the Secretaries of Agriculture and Interior on issues of importance to hunters, anglers, and recreational shooters with the goal of promoting federal policy decisions that take into account the needs of the nation’s sportsmen and women.
 In December 2021, the Secretary of the Interior announced the formation of the Hunting and Wildlife Conservation Council (HWCC).
 The purpose HWCC is to provide recommendations to the federal government, through the Secretaries Agriculture that (a) benefit wildlife resources; (b) encourage partnership among the public; sporting conservation organizations; federal, state, tribal, and territorial governments; and (c) benefit fair chase recreational hunting and safe recreational shooting sports.
 The nomination period for membership on the HWCC was announced in February 2022.
-Similarly, the Sport Fish and Boating Partnership exists to advise the Secretary of the Interior, through the Director of the Fish and Wildlife Service, on aquatic conservation endeavors that benefit recreational fishery resources and recreational boating and that encourage partnerships among industry, the public, and government.
+Similarly, the Sport Fish and Boating Partnership (SFBPC) exists to advise the Secretary of the Interior, through the Director of the Fish and Wildlife Service, on aquatic conservation endeavors that benefit recreational fishery resources, recreational boating, and that encourage partnerships among industry, the public, and government.
 State legislators wishing to make the SFBPC or HSSCC aware of emerging issues on lands or waters managed by the BLM, FWS or USFS are encouraged to contact CSF staff to discuss engaging these advisory committees.